 Other plans include taking a personal-trainer course to develop my skills and knowledge.

-(I will soon have a new “beyond the screens” website page too, along with a new set of postcards linked to it.
-The last set, #bmcreativeplaces, is shown above.
+(I now have a “Beyond the Screens” website page too, along with a #BMBeyondtheScreens set of postcards coming soon.
+The last edition, #bmcreativeplaces, is shown above.
 Here’s a blog about #PortesdePenge, the first set.)

 So yes, useful and enjoyable as the screens can be, there’s plenty of life beyond them.